tsimbalar/openapi-diff-action/README.md

 - [Example PR with No API Changes at All (Patch)](https://github.com/evereepay/openapi-diff-action/pull/4)

-### Steps shown:

-1. A new function `f` without test coverage is added.
-2. The changes are committed and pushed to a new branch "function/f"
-3. The Action runs on GitHub CI.
-4. The commit on GitHub shows a new check for Coveralls with details "First build on function-f at 92.0%", and links to the Job on Coveralls.
-5. Line-by-line results indicate the new function is missing coverage.
-6. Create a pull request with the new branch.
-7. The `pull_request` check runs and the resulting coverage data triggers a `fail` status.
-8. A detailed comment is posted.

 ## Troubleshooting:

 ### Breaking change report comments or classification labels aren't added to my pull request